|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 So, what we need to do is ask the Holy Ghost for help to make God’s agenda ours; thus when we please God, we please ourselves.
 A win – win situation.
 And it will make us far happier people as a result, which is what God’s plan is for us all along.
-Whenever he tells us not to do something, it is to make us happy not sad.
+Whenever He tells us not to do something, it is to make us happy not sad.
 He never wants us to be sad, to the contrary, He wants us to be happy.
 But unlike us, He really does know what will make us happy, and that is to follow His Will.
 But until we get that thought into our hearts, souls and minds, we will never be truly happy.

 If we do not make time for God, how do we expect Him to make time for us?
 If we will not diligently study the lessons He has left for us, how can we expect to know what He wants us to do?

-Do you recall the words of GK Chesterton:
+Do you recall more sage words from GK Chesterton?

 We need to come to church and read the Bible so we can find out what God wants.
 But, the idea is not to find out what He wants so we can work around it or live with it, but rather live in it.
 Or rather, to live it.
 Once we find out what God wants for us, we need to live that reality that He has planned for us, not the one that we want for ourselves.
 Think about the 613 Mosaic laws and the Pharisees who made a good living telling people how to comply with them to the letter and still do just what they wanted to do.